 There is tremendous demand for CSF scholarships from low-income families in New York City.
-To date, CSF has invested more than $151 million in the education of 24,000 children throughout the five boroughs.
-A recent study showed that 95 percent of these CSF Scholars graduated from high school on time, and 90 percent have gone on to enroll in college.
+To date, CSF has invested more than $200 million in the education of 29,000 children throughout the five boroughs.
+A recent study showed that 95 percent of these CSF Scholars graduated from high school on time, and 89 percent indicated they planned to enroll in college.

-Currently, 8,300 low-income children are attending 216 elementary schools with the help of a CSF scholarship.
+Currently, more than 7,500 low-income children are attending 229 elementary schools with the help of a CSF scholarship.
 Learn more about the New York program.

 Read below for how you can get involved and how CSF supports policy measures and reform efforts designed to strengthen New York (and American) K-8 education.

 Together, the President’s Council and Young Leaders are CSF’s next generation of leaders, committed to advancing CSF’s mission in New York and beyond.
 Find out more information about each by using the buttons below.